 Usually, to make a singular noun plural, we add the letter "s" or the letters "es".

-Nouns that cannot be made plural by adding "s" or "es" are called irregular plural nouns.
+Nouns that can't be made plural by adding "s" or "es" are called irregular plural nouns.
 Irregular plural nouns need to be learned as they do not always follow a pattern.

 Here are some common examples: